timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 * Make signal default sms app
 * Camera from lock screen
 * transfer paid version of rain alarm, seems to be missing three-dot-menu on new version
+* Rainalarm problems:
+	* no menu so can't enable paid copy
+	* map loads but no rain shown

 ## Conclusion: inconclusive